regen-network/regen-ledger/x/ecocredit/spec/08_tests.md

 - WHEN - user tries to create a credit batch
 - THEN - transaction fails, credit batch is NOT created

-If a user tries to create a credit batch and the user provides a valid recipient address, then the transaction is successful and the credit batch is created.

-- GIVEN - user provides a valid recipient address
-- WHEN - user tries to create a credit batch
-- THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and the user provides an invalid recipient address, then the transaction fails and the credit batch is NOT created.

-- GIVEN - user provides an invalid recipient address
-- WHEN - user tries to create a credit batch
-- THEN - transaction fails, credit batch is NOT created

-If a user tries to create a credit batch and the user provides metadata that is less than 256 bytes, then the transaction is successful and the credit batch is created.

-- GIVEN - user provides metadata that is less than 256 bytes
-- WHEN - user tries to create a credit batch
-- THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and the user provides metadata that is equal to 256 bytes, then the transaction is successful and the credit batch is created.

-- GIVEN - user provides metadata that is equal to 256 bytes
-- WHEN - user tries to create a credit batch
-- THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and the user provides metadata that is more than 256 bytes, then the transaction fails and the credit batch is NOT created.

-- GIVEN - user provides metadata that is more than 256 bytes
-- WHEN - user tries to create a credit batch
-- THEN - transaction fails, credit batch is NOT created

-If a user tries to create a credit batch and the user provides a valid project, then the transaction is successful and the credit batch is created.
+If a user tries to create a credit batch and the user provides a project that exists, then the transaction is successful and the credit batch is created.

 - GIVEN - user provides a valid project
 - WHEN - user tries to create a credit batch
 - THEN - transaction successful, credit batch is created

-If a user tries to create a credit batch and the user provides an invalid project, then the transaction fails and the credit batch is NOT created.
+If a user tries to create a credit batch and the user provides a project that does not exist, then the transaction fails and the credit batch is NOT created.

 - GIVEN - user provides an invalid project
-- WHEN - user tries to create a credit batch
-- THEN - transaction fails, credit batch is NOT created

-If a user tries to create a credit batch and the user provides a valid start and end date, then the transaction is successful and the credit batch is created.

-- GIVEN - user provides a valid start and end date
-- WHEN - user tries to create a credit batch
-- THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and the user provides an invalid start and end date, then the transaction fails and the credit batch is NOT created.

-- GIVEN - user provides an invalid start and end date
-- WHEN - user tries to create a credit batch
-- THEN - transaction fails, credit batch is NOT created

-If a user tries to create a credit batch and the user includes retired credits with a retirement location, then the transaction is successful and the credit batch is created.

-- GIVEN - user includes retired credits with a retirement location
-- WHEN - user tries to create a credit batch
-- THEN - transaction is successful, credit batch is created

-If a user tries to create a credit batch and the user includes retired credits without a retirement location, then the transaction fails and the credit batch is NOT created.

-- GIVEN - user includes retired credits without a retirement location
 - WHEN - user tries to create a credit batch
 - THEN - transaction fails, credit batch is NOT created